 Arthur Blank was ‘deeply disappointed and betrayed’

-“No, Mr. B,” Vick responded, according to Blank’s new book.
+“No, Mr. B,” Vick responded, according to Blank’s book Good Company.
 “I knew Michael — or at least, I thought I did,” Blank said.
 “I believed him to be a man of his word.”
 After that initial discussion, Blank departed for vacation.
 When he returned, more information had come to light.
 And it wasn’t good.
 “I felt deeply disappointed and betrayed — both personally and for the franchise — when Michael’s shadow life came to light,” Blank writes, according to Yahoo.

-Blank, like so many others, had one single question for Vick: why?
+Like so many others, Blank had one single question for Vick: why?
 Why would he risk all of his fame and fortune for something so cruel and horrendous?
 “I never thought I’d get caught,” Vick bluntly admitted to Blank.